1189 Associate Registrar - Course and Curricular Management

 Experience: Five years of professional work experience is required.
 Experience working with complex data systems is required.
 Two years of supervisory experience is required.
 Experience working in a registrar’s or closely related office with similar responsibilities is preferred.
 Experience working with the Banner student module is preferred.
 Preference will be given to candidates with experience in a position with similar responsibilities.

 Skills: Excellent management, leadership, interpersonal, customer service, organizational, and verbal and written communication skills are required.
 The ability to learn and use query tools is required.
 The ability to manage details associated with the implementation of complex policies and procedures is required; effective decision-making skills are required.
 The ability to interpret and enforce University, state, and federal regulations and procedures is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge of the Family Educational Rights and Privacy Act (FERPA) is preferred.

 Effort: Significant computer keyboarding work is required.
 Occasional reaching, bending, and stretching to retrieve files are required.